Skip to main content

 And finally, of the three main forms that we have in the system, is the Claim Form.
 If there's any damage to a customer's items discovered after the job has already been completed, and the crew has left, they can use this form to inform you of that damage.
 As shown above, it comes with a prefilled disclaimer to help encourage the customer to act in good faith when filing their claim.

 To start with, we'll cover Web Form Verbiage.
 As shown above, the left side allows you to update the verbiage for the different line items on the short & long forms.
 The bold words on the left of that section tell you what the system will read that info as -- while the text box allows you to call that line item whatever you'd prefer.
-You could also add a disclaimer to the Phone section notifying the potential customer that they agree to receiving SMS if they provide a phone number - for example.

 The right side of the page covers what you can edit on the Claim Form.
 You can modify the pre-filled disclaimer, if you'd prefer different wording, but we do recommend you have something similar to what's already in there to help keep your customer honest in their intentions.
 Additionally, you can edit what they'll receive as part of the "thank you for filling out the claim form" - if you want to have a different timeframe for contact, for example.

 The Landing Page appears after your client fills out either the long or short form.
 If you have a page on your website that provides more info about your company, this would be the recommended place to put it so your new potential clients can get to know you even before you reach out to them.
+Example below:

 Did this answer your question?